Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Point Cloud Ray-Tracing

 is a vector projecting the point $\boldsymbol{p}_k$ onto the ray, whose offset and propagation direction is given by $\boldsymbol{p}_{1}$ and $\boldsymbol{r}$, respectively; the operator $(\cdot)$ represents an inner product.
 The defined ray-object distance is used to obtain the penetration loss estimates by introducing a heuristic scaling factor

 where $r_{\rm F}$ is radius of the $1^{\rm st}$ Fresnel zone at the object.
 Penetration losses from tree canopies and interior walls are scaled using $q$ to account for the changing size of the $1^{\rm st}$ Fresnel zone at different frequencies and propagation distances as detailed in Section~\ref{sec:loss}.
+The process is illustrated in Fig.~\ref{fig:shadowing}(a).

-\item Path length $d_s$ over which a ray undergoes penetration into an object.
+\item Path length $d$ over which a ray undergoes penetration into an object.
 Projecting the point $k$ in an object onto the ray, its position vector is given by

 Its distance along the ray from the Tx antenna is $l_k = |\boldsymbol{p}_{1} - \boldsymbol{r}_k|$.
 With these definitions, the penetration length along the path is given by